How to Prepare Your Home for WinterPosted on November 27, 2022 in Homeowner Tips

 Tags: preparedness, winter safety

 Fall in Kansas is a good time for all homeowners to start thinking about some general items to help prepare your home for winter.
 Our weather can be unpredictable, so it’s a good idea to inspect and prepare your home when the weather is nice to prevent costly damage issues once the cold sets in.
 Taking proactive measures now can also help keep your heating bills down.

 Pre-Winter Home Checklist

-As we get deeper into September and October and the daytime temps start to cool off, it is a great time to give your lawn a good feeding.
-Helping your lawn recover from the stress of Summer and helping it prepare for dormancy over the Winter now will have a tremendous impact on how lush and green your lawn will look next Spring.
-After you are done watering (before the first hard freeze) be sure to blow out your sprinkler system, detach and drain all hoses or drip lines, and put away or cover any grills, furniture, or other outdoor equipment that will not be used during Winter.
+As we get deeper into September and October and the daytime temps start to cool off, it’s a great time to give your lawn a good feeding.
+This will help the grass recover from the stress of summer and prepare for dormancy over the winter.
+You’ll appreciate this extra step when you see how lush and green your lawn will look next spring.

 Stock up On Supplies

 Finally, if you’re at the hardware store getting items for the above list, you might as well stock up on a few extra supplies for your home that may come in handy in case of a snow or ice storm:

 - sand or ice melt for your driveways and sidewalks

 - extra batteries and flashlights in case of a power outage

 A weekend of inspection and preparation now could save you huge headaches this winter!